Flag of California: Colors

 The 1953 legislation defined the exact shades of the California flag with a total of five colors (including the white field) relative to the 9th edition of the Standard Color Card of America (now called the Standard Color Reference of America).
-It is one of only four US state flags that does not contain the color blue (the other three are Alabama, Maryland, and New Mexico).
+It is one of only four US state flags not to include the color blue, along with Alabama, Maryland, and New Mexico.